Is Your Baby Drinking Less Milk or Eating Less and Sleeping More?

 More often than not there is a clear reason for this change that’s all part of normal baby development.
 With that said, we always want to remind you that if you ever feel concerned or have doubts, to reach out to your baby’s doctor.
 They'll give you the best advice and do a weight check to ensure all is well with your little one.

-Following are the most common reasons (outside of sickness) that your baby may be sleeping more and eating less.
+Following are the most common reasons (outside of sickness) that your 1 month old or 2 month old baby may be eating less and sleeping more.

 1.)
 Your baby just went through a growth spurt.

 In our article, “How Growth Spurts Affect Babies,” we discussed how fast periods of growth generally follow a noticeably large appetite from your baby.
 When you start to see your baby eating more, you may assume that pattern is here to stay.
 Instead, your baby may guzzle breastmilk or a formula for a few days, and then simply revert back to the calorie needs she had just a few days prior - as if nothing ever happened.

 Indeed, something did happen - and you’ll likely notice when you try snapping up her onesie and it’s suddenly too small.